 Our Key Stage One classes are Kingfishers (Year 1) and Woodpeckers (Year 2).

-The core subjects are Mathematics, English, Science, Computing and Religious Education.
 Mathematics and English are taught daily and Science, Computing and RE are taught weekly.
 Computer technology is also used as a learning tool across the curriculum.
-Parents are sent details of their child’s curriculum each half term along with the term’s themes for worship.

 Mathematics